Introducing the OASIS-model:

 OASIS aims to provide sustainable change, which happens when capabilities are built into the fabric of the school.
 This type of change is permanent and transferable from one generation to the next.
 OASIS is sustainable because it strengthens your schools’ in-house capabilities.
 The learning structures and capacities that are developed during our work together remain at the school.
 We have multiple levels of online and in-person support to ensure that your school community can stay engaged for the long haul.

 A sustainable model is also one that meets the needs of the present without endangering the ability of future generations to fulfill their needs.
-We are therefore committed to leaving a low carbon footprint.
+Therefore, we are committed to leaving a small carbon footprint.

 Online Approaches: E-learning and Online Support